opendevstack/opendevstack.github.io/doc/getting-started.md

 ```
 confirm with `y` and installation should start.

-After th installation has taken place, change to the Openshift Webconsole and start a sonarqube build.
+After the installation has taken place, change to the OpenShift Webconsole and start a SonarQube build.

 Go to http://sonarqube-cd.192.168.99.100.nip.io/ and log in with your crowd user.
 Click on your profile on the top right, my account / security - and create a new token (and save it in your notes).
 This token will be used throughout the codebase to trigger the code quality scan.